 where (xi')k takes the ASCII code of the kth character of xi'. σ is a biased parameter, which is set as the private key K shared between the data hider and the recipient. hi' is ensured to be unique in the cover data.

 Afterwards, we generate a set of sequences Srand={S1,S2,…,Sn}, where Si is pseudo-randomly generated by using hi' as seed, and the elements in Si are within the range of [0,1].
-Finally, the pairs in X' are sorted in ascending order according to the lexicographical order.
+Finally, the packets in P' are sorted in ascending order according to the lexicographical order.

 2.2.
 Watermark Embedding